Analocostreptus gregorius millipedes for sale

 Source: 1.
 Millibase

 Analocostreptus gregorius is a beautiful slender millipede with a long body, from Angola, reaching a maximal length of 120 mm.
 It is considered a non demanding species, and therefore suitable for beginners.
 They have also been offered for sale as Spirostreptus sp.
-2, and their previous (unaccepted name) was Spirostreptus gregorius.
+2, and their previous (unaccepted name) was Spirostreptus gregorius (see the Millibase link above, regarding that).

 Analocostreptus gregorius, millipede care